 may travel to Belgium, regardless of the reason for travel.

-Access to our territory is conditional upon the usual entry requirements as well as additional formalities specific to travel during the COVID-19 pandemic (see below).
+Nevertheless, access to Belgium is conditional upon the usual entry requirements as well as specific safety measures put in place to contain the COVID-19 pandemic (see below).

 Travelers subject to Schengen visas must apply for a short-stay visa in accordance with the instructions available on our website.